dwikiramadhan/api-band-manager/README.md

 - PostgreSQL 14.3

 # API Documentation
-this config site for API documentation http://{host}:{port}/api-docs/
+this config site for API documentation is http://{host}:{port}/api-docs/

 # Flow API
 - Create a band